-I am truly passionate about helping clients reach their full potential.
-I’m focused on always providing clients access to a team valued for their expertise, innovation, and positive contribution to the community.
-As the Managing Partner of the firm, I have a passion for growth and a commitment to guiding RLB to a vision that redefines what it means to be an accounting firm.
-I also strive to help team members internally reach their personal and career goals.
+Personally, Bill is passionate about helping clients reach their full potential.
+He focuses on providing each client with access to a team valued for their expertise, innovation, and positive contribution to the community.
+As the Managing Partner of the firm, his passion for growth means a commitment to guiding RLB to a vision that redefines what it means to be an accounting firm.
+In addition, he strives to help team members internally reach their personal and career goals.

-Aside from work, I am passionate about building my two children into young, aspiring adults who embrace the value of serving and improving their community.
+Outside of work, Bill is passionate about building his two children into young, aspiring adults who embrace the value of serving and improving their community.
 He’s pretty fond of hitting the links, too.

-Finding a way to give back to the community is crucial for me.
-My family and I have been blessed many times over as a result of our place in our community, and my service in the community will only ever be partial repayment when the final math is tallied.
-Finding organizations that rightly deserve our time, money, and resources, while making sure they’re doing the right thing for the betterment of our community, is very important to me.
+Finding a way to give back to the community is crucial for Bill.
+He feels he and his family have been blessed many times over due to our place in our community, and he believes his service in the community will only ever be partial repayment when the final math is tallied.
+Therefore, finding organizations that rightly deserve our time, money, and resources while ensuring they’re doing the right thing to better our community is vital to Bill.

-That’s an easy one – I feel that I have been most successful in my willingness to confront and learn from my failures in life is key when it comes to success.
-Rather than avoid or discard them, I am willing to reflect on outcomes with a view to continuous improvement as a professional service provider in the communities we serve.
+Bill will tell you that his willingness to confront and learn from his failures in life is key when it comes to success.
+Rather than avoid or discard them, he chooses to reflect on outcomes to continuous improvement as a professional service provider in the communities we serve.